-The validity of the guarantees provided to secure third party debt (including any group companies) is subject to an assessment of whether the grantor of such guarantee has a justified corporate interest in doing so.
-Corporate interest may be assumed from the existence of a group relationship between both companies (so long as both are Portuguese resident companies), but some doctrine argues that such assumption only exists where the guarantee is granted by the holding company to the subsidiary.
+The validity of the guarantees provided to secure third-party debt (including any group companies) is subject to an assessment of whether the grantor of such a guarantee has a justified corporate interest in doing so.
+Corporate interest may be assumed from the existence of a group relationship between both companies (so long as both are Portuguese resident companies), but some doctrines argue that such an assumption only exists where the guarantee is granted by the holding company to the subsidiary.
 In the case of upstream guarantees or guarantees to sister companies, the corporate interest should be demonstrated on other grounds (a confirmation of this in the resolution approving the transaction may be considered sufficient, but please note that at the end of the day corporate interest is a factual matter).
-In order to substantiate verification of corporate interest, we usually recommend a limit on the amount secured by the obligor by reference to the actual net value of its assets.
+In order to substantiate verification of corporate interest, a limit on the amount secured by the obligor by reference to the actual net value of its assets is usually recommended.

-3.6 Formalities When a Borrower is in Default
+3.6 Formalities When a Borrower Is in Default

-To start enforcement proceedings the creditor must hold an enforceable title (titulo executivo) and file an application against the debtor with the appropriate court competent for enforcement.
-Local responsibility for executing mortgage foreclosure proceedings lies with the court where the property is located.
-In the case of enforcement of a portfolio, the competent court is the court where the property with the highest tax value is located.
+To set enforcement proceedings a creditor must hold an enforceable title (título executivo) and file an application against a debtor with the appropriate court competent for enforcement.
+Local responsibility for executing mortgage foreclosure proceedings lies with the courts where a property is located.
+In case of enforcement of a portfolio, the competent court shall be the court where the property with the highest tax value is located.

 Please note that only due and payable credits may be claimed under a mortgage enforcement.
-The mortgage cannot be enforced for more than the amount of the secured claim and in any case the mortgagee may not receive more than the amount due to him/her under the secured claim.
+The mortgage cannot be enforced for more than the amount of the secured claim and in any case the mortgagee may not receive more than the amount due to him under the secured claim.

-A mortgagee does not have the right to take possession of a property in the event of default in payment of the secured obligation, but only the right to a judicial sale of the property and to be paid with the proceeds of such sale.
+A mortgagee does not have the right to take possession of a property in the event of default of payment of the secured obligation, but only the right to a judicial sale of the property and to be paid with the proceeds of such sale.

-Contributed by Morais Leitão, Galvão Teles, Soares da Silva & Associados, RL Authors: Filipa Arantes Pedroso, Maria Quintela, Rita Ferreira Vicente, Rui Ribeiro Lima
+Contributed by Morais Leitão, Galvão Teles, Soares da Silva & Associados, SP, RL.
+Authors: Filipa Arantes Pedroso, Andreia Bento Simões